If you are looking for breathtaking countryside, rugged cliffs, rocky headlands, and stretches of sandy beaches then Ireland has it all to offer.

 Why is there such a large variation?
 The basic explanation in layman’s terms is that Ireland’s coastline is ‘fractal’ and therefore it depends on the measurement system used to report the numbers, accounting for the discrepancies.

 It’s all a bit technical but it does explain why there are such vast reported differences in the overall distances.
-If you would like more detail you can read more about the measuring system HERE

 No matter what the actual length is off the coastline of Ireland, it doesn’t much matter when it comes to the beauty of the country and its coastal areas.
 As far as landscape and scenery go Ireland is virtually unsurpassed.